Al (SHe/Her) & Pat (He/Him)

 Table of Contents

-- 2 Why Elope in Prince Edward County
+- 5 Where to Elope in Prince Edward County

 An elopement in Ontario (and PEC specifically) is two people, in love, wanting to make a commitment to each other in marriage, an officiant, and two witnesses (that can be us!).
 You can choose this very intimate elopement style, or include a few more people (typically 10 or less) and make it a micro-wedding.
 You can choose to share a celebration with your extended family and friends before or after your elopement, or not at all.
 That’s the beauty of an elopement, everything is up to you!

-Prince Edward County is full of sand dune beaches, fields of wildflowers, rocky beaches and more wineries, cideries and microbreweries than you can count.
-You will find luxury bed and breakfasts, boutique hotels and a mix of other unique properties, sure to fit your style and vision.
-Our favourite thing about PEC is the mix of incredible talent and down to earth people.
-As an example, our favourite gourmet fry stand run by Chef Jamie Kennedy is located out in the middle of nowhere on a farm, and you can stand and have an actual conversation with the chef while he creates your meal.
-Click here for our Top 6 Places for Foodies in PEC.
+Prince Edward County is full of sand dune beaches, fields of wildflowers, rocky beaches, and more wineries, cideries, and microbreweries than you can count.
+You will find luxury bed and breakfasts, boutique hotels, and a mix of other unique properties, sure to fit your style and vision.
+Our favorite thing about PEC is the mix of incredible talent and down-to-earth people.
+As an example, our favorite gourmet fry stand run by Chef Jamie Kennedy is located out in the middle of nowhere on a farm, and you can stand and have an actual conversation with the chef while he creates your meal.
+Click here for our Top Prince Edward County Restaurants.

 First off, get a sense of what style of photography you gravitate toward.
 Are you looking for a documentary-style with lots of candid shots, or a more posed, traditional style?
 Have a look through some of the PEC elopement photographers on google, or ask your friends/family for recommendations.
 Go through each photographers’ website and see if you connect with their content, with their shooting style, and with their personality.
 Reach out early!
 PEC photographers often book up to 9-12 months in advance.
 If you’re considering a midweek wedding (which we discuss more here) you may have more flexibility with your dates.
 Once you’ve decided on your photographer, you can dive head first into the next step!